rifyne/radiate-laravel/readme.md

 5. setup new key: `php artisan key:generate`
 6. Get to work

+## To Do (In August 2014):
+* Update font awesome
+* Update h5bp code
+* Rework asset directory
+* Add a gulpfile for asset compiling and browser syncing
+* Add IDE Helper
+* Make local dev detection more robust
+* Use Bower to manage asset updates
+* Create a Contact and About Page

 ## Updates
+* Updated August 13, 2014 (latest Laravel: 4.2)
 * Updated July 7, 2013 (latest Laravel beta)
 * Updated May 5, 2013 (latest Laravel beta)
 * Updated April 23, 2013 (latest Laravel beta)